canalplus/rx-player/doc/api/metaplaylist.md

     content: A player should end when the end of the last content has been reached.

+    This property is not mandatory and as such can be omitted.
 By default, it is considered as not dynamic (so `false`).

-  - pollInterval (`number`|`undefined`): This property is not required.
+  - pollInterval (`number`|`undefined`): If not set or set to a negative number, the MetaPlaylist file does not need to be reloaded.

-    If not set or set to a negative number, you do not need to refresh the MetaPlaylist file.
+    If set to a positive number, this is the maximum interval in seconds at which the MetaPlaylist file should be fetched from the server (which means that the MetaPlaylist could be refreshed more often depending on the current conditions).

-    If set to a positive number, this is the maximum interval in milliseconds the MetaPlaylist file should be fetched from the server.
+    This should only be defined for dynamic contents.

-    This is mainly useful for dynamic contents, which evolve over time.
+    This property is not mandatory and as such can be omitted.
+By default, it is equivalent to `-1` (which means no reload).

 ### The contents ###############################################################